An Empirical Study of End-to-End Video-Language Transformers with Masked Visual Modeling: Method

 \section{Method}

-We first describe the problem formulation in Section~\ref{sec:prob_form}, and then detail the overall framework of the proposed \modelname model in Section~\ref{sec:model_arch}.
-Finally, we discuss eight different target features considered for masked visual modeling (MVM) in Section~\ref{sec:target_feat}.
+We first describe the base model \modelorig in Section~\ref{sec:model_arch}, and then introduce the problem formulation of our investigation in Section~\ref{sec:prob_form}.
+Section~\ref{sec:target_feat} discusses eight different target features for masked visual modeling (MVM).